 - iPhone XR: 6.1-inch, LCD, 1792 x 828 pixel resolution, no HDR, 625nits

-Both the iPhone 11 and the iPhone XR have a 6.1-inch, Liquid Retina LCD display that has a 1792 x 828 pixel resolution, resulting in a pixel density of 326ppi so the iPhone 12 models are quite a bit sharper and more vibrant.
+The iPhone 11 and the iPhone XR both have a 6.1-inch, Liquid Retina LCD display with a 1792 x 828 pixel resolution, resulting in a pixel density of 326ppi so the iPhone 12 models are quite a bit sharper and more vibrant.

 - iPhone 11: Dual rear camera (12MP wide angle and ultra wide angle), 12MP TrueDepth front camera

 - iPhone XR: Single rear camera (12MP), 7MP TrueDepth front camera

 The iPhone 11 also has a dual camera on the rear, comprised of a 12-megapixel ultra-wide-angle sensor with an aperture of f/2.4 and a wide-angle sensor with a slightly narrower aperture of f/1.8 compared to the iPhone 12 models.
 It too delivers great results, but as mentioned above, it uses Night Mode a little more in low light conditions.

 The iPhone XR meanwhile, has a single 12-megapixel rear camera with an f/1.8 aperture, optical image stabilisation and digital zoom up to 5x.
 It also only offers three effects for Portrait Lighting and first-gen Smart HDR for photos.

 The iPhone XR also has a 7-megapixel TrueDepth camera system with an aperture of f/2.2 on the front, allowing for Face ID, among plenty of other features.
 It offers 1080p video recording at 30fps or 60fps.

 The iPhone 12 models and the iPhone 11 meanwhile, have a 12-megapixel TrueDepth camera on the front, with an aperture of f/2.2, next-gen Smart HDR for photos and 4K video recording at 24fps, 30fps and 60fps.
-There's also a slow-motion video option on the iPhone 11's front camera, allowing for what Apple calls Slofies.
-In reality, this is a pretty gimmicky feature - like Animoji and Memoji - but you can have some fun with it.

 - iPhone 11: A13 chip, 64/256/512GB storage, Dual SIM